Attention: Here be dragons

 template_path/node_type/file.extension

-• template_path is one of the 2 locations discussed in the previous two sections
+• template_path is one of the 2 locations discussed in the previous two sections.

-• file is the custom name you can chose for the template (for example: platformer_movement or smooth_camera)
+• file is the custom name you can chose for the template (for example, platformer_movement or smooth_camera).

 Par exemple :

-• template_scripts/Node/smooth_camera.gd
+• script_templates/Node/smooth_camera.gd

-• template_scripts/CharacterBody3D/platformer_movement.gd
+• script_templates/CharacterBody3D/platformer_movement.gd

-Default behaviour and overriding it
+Default behavior and overriding it

 • the template's name is the same as the file name (minus the extension, prettyfied)